It was the last leg of our trip. It was our fifth prefecture in two weeks in Japan so we should have been exhausted at that point. In fact, we were.

 Tucked away in the mountains of Kumamoto, the only way to get to Kurokawa Onsen is by highway bus.
 If you’re already on the island of Kyushu, then you can take a direct bus to Kurokawa Onsen from Fukuoka, Kumamoto, Yufuin, or Beppu.

 FROM FUKUOKA: You can catch a bus to Kurokawa Onsen from Fukuoka International Airport or Hakata Bus Terminal.
-The one-way fare is JPY 3,090 and the trip takes about 2.5 hours.
+The trip takes about 2.5 hours.
 There are four departures each day and you can purchase bus tickets from the Kyushu Highway Bus reservation site as early as 30 days prior to your trip.
 Select “Fukuoka” under Departure prefectures and choose “Kumamoto” under Arrival prefectures.
 Choose “Fukuoka/Fukuoka Airport – Kurokawa Onsen” for the Route name.
 Select your Boarding bus stop and pick “Kurokawa Onsen Spa” as the Arrival bus stop.
 Choose your Departure date then click Search to see all the departure times.

 FROM KUMAMOTO: You can catch a bus from Kumamoto Station to Kurokawa Onsen.
-It takes just under 3 hours each way and it departs twice a day – at 8:04AM and 12:15PM.
-The one-way fare is JPY 2,500 and you can purchase bus tickets from the Japan Bus Online website as early as 30 days before your trip.
+It takes just under 3 hours each way and there are three departures per day.
+You can purchase bus tickets from the Japan Bus Online website as early as 30 days before your trip.
 Select your Departure bus stop then choose “Kurokawa Spa” as the Arrival stop.

 FROM YUFUIN: You can catch a bus from Yufuin Station Bus Center to Kurokawa Onsen, which is what we did.
-It leaves twice a day – at 9AM and 2:50PM – and the ride takes about 1.5 hrs.
-The fare is JPY 2,000 each way and you can purchase bus tickets from the Japan Bus Online website as early as 30 days before your trip.
+It departs just once a day and the ride takes about 1.5 hrs.
+You can purchase bus tickets from the Japan Bus Online website as early as 30 days before your trip.
 Select “Yufuin Station Bus Center” as the Departure bus stop then choose “Kurokawa Spa” as the Arrival stop.

 FROM BEPPU: You can catch a bus from Beppu Station to Kurokawa Onsen.
-It leaves just once a day – at 8:09AM – and the ride takes about 2.5 hrs.
-The fare is JPY 3,000 each way and you can purchase bus tickets from the Japan Bus Online website as early as 30 days before your trip.
+It leaves just once a day and the ride takes about 2.5 hrs.
+You can purchase bus tickets from the Japan Bus Online website as early as 30 days before your trip.
 Select “Beppu Station Honmachi” as the Departure bus stop then choose “Kurokawa Spa” as the Arrival stop.

 It’s important to note that highway buses in Japan require advanced reservations.
 You’re not guaranteed a seat without it so I suggest purchasing your bus tickets as early as possible.
 We were on a tight schedule in Kyushu so we couldn’t afford to be denied seating on any of our buses.
 We took four highway buses so I made sure to purchase advanced tickets for every leg.